 Also of interest is that Hurricane has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.00% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hurricane has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hurricane has few renters and college students.
 But the biggest reason it is quieter in Hurricane than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hurricane may be for you.

-The education level of Hurricane citizens is a little higher than the average for US cities and towns: 24.98% of adults in Hurricane have at least a bachelor's degree.
+The citizens of Hurricane are slightly better educated than the national average of 21.84% for all cities and towns, with 24.98% of adults in Hurricane having a bachelor's degree or advanced degree.

 Hurricane is a somewhat ethnically-diverse city.
 The people who call Hurricane home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurricane residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hurricane include English, German, Irish, Italian, and Scottish.